AterDev/ater.docs/en/ater.dry/Install.md

 ```

 > [!NOTE]
->If a new version is installed, run`dry studio update` before starting Studio.
+>If a new version is installed, run `dry studio update` before starting Studio.

-### using the command line
+### use the command line

-You can use`dry --help` check command help information.
+You can use `dry --help` check command help information.

-Or use`dry[command] --help` see specific command help information.
+Or use `dry[command] --help` see specific command help information.

 > [!TIP]
 >Using command-line tools, you can generate relevant code independently of the project structure!
 Because you can specify specific entity paths and code output paths.

-## next
+## Next step

 Congratulations on successfully installing and running the tool.

-You can now[create](创建并运行项目.md) new solution projects using this tool.
+You can now [create](创建并运行项目.md) new solution projects using this tool.